kekse1/count.php/README.md

 | `warn()`                | (...)                                                               | (CLI feature)                                                                                |
 | `debug()`               | (...)                                                               | (CLI feature)                                                                                |

+### Namespaces
 Namespaces used, in general (you really don't need them, everything 'important' is available in the `kekse` namespace (mostyle as relay function); it's just for your info..):
 * `kekse`
 * `kekse\counter`
 * `kekse\color`
 * `kekse\console`

+### Deletion
+The `delete()` function should be commented here, for your info.

+If deleting recursively (see the 2nd argument of `delete()`), the result can sometimes be a floating point value, which indicates, if the whole recursion really deleted everything.
+So if that's the case, it'll be an integer, but otherwise it will be the amount of totally deleted files as the integer component, plus the factor of total deleted files divided by the whole (also recursive) file count.

+Thus, the result contains more information where otherwise the integer part would be discarded.

+To obtain the real file deletion count, just cast it to an `(int)`, and for the factor of deleted files by their total amount just use `%1` (which is always only the floating point component/rest).

+As an example: try to `$percent = (($result % 1) * 100)`! ;)~

+Anyway, I implemented it this way because of two reasons:
+* I needed the number of deleted files, to sum them up or to check if an error occured
+* I wanted to know if a recursive deletion was completed up until the first directory specified

+So, that's for your info. :)~

+#### Modulo
+**BIG BTW.**: in PHP and this case the `%` modulo operator isn't the right thing, because it'll return only integers.
+What we _really_ need here is the [`fmod()`](https://www.php.net/fmod) function! ;)~

 ## Modules
 *TODO*!